 Please note that any policies, statements and opinions, endorsed or advocated in any presentations, documents, publications, news interview or website postings should be understood to be the position of the individual author or authors, and do not reflect the views of CLNLP or its organizers, committee members, or participants as a group.

 We are committed to creating a welcoming and respectful environment for all participants and foster the exchange of scientific ideas at CLNLP.
 We firmly believe that any form of harassment or discrimination based on race, gender, religion, age etc. will not be tolerated.
 If you experience any such behavior during the conference, we encourage you to reach out to the Conference Staff or Chairs for assistance.
 Additionally, we kindly request that if you witness any such behavior, you consider intervening.

-All individuals involved in the editorial process should not reveal any details of a manuscript or communications related to the process prior to its publication.
+All individuals involved in the editorial process should not reveal any details of manuscripts or communications related to the process prior to its publication.
 Unpublished materials, documents, ideas and information obtained during the review process must be kept confidential and not used for the work of the editors or reviewers.

-Author should ensure all the data in the study should be accurate.
+Authors should ensure all the data in the study should be accurate.
 Fabrication, falsification and manipulation of data (including image and tables) are intolerable behaviors and will lead to immediate rejection.
 As the raw data may be asked during the review process, authors are accountable for providing public access to the requested data in connection with their work.

 If fundamental errors or inaccuracy founded after the publication, authors are obliged to notify the conference for correcting or retracting their work.

-Research using animals / human subjects
+Research using animals or human subjects

-Copyright ©www.clnlp.org 2022-2023 All Rights Reserved.
+Copyright ©www.clnlp.org 2024-2025 All Rights Reserved.